dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 directly[^2], and insert a breakpoint at this address.
 When the breakpoint is hit, our eBPF probe is fired, and then `bpftrace` can read the data from it.

-The simplest possible would just read the command and print it, which can easily be done as a `bpftrace` one-liner:
+The simplest solution and first step is to just read the command and print it which can easily be done as a `bpftrace` one-liner:

 ```awk
 bpftrace -e 'uprobe:/proc/896719/root/usr/local/bin/memcached:process_command { printf("%s\n", str(arg1)) }'